ultraq/thymeleaf-layout-dialect/thymeleaf-layout-dialect-docs/migrating-to-3.0.md

 ---------------------------------------------

-As part of the work to convert the layout dialect into a full Java module ([#171](https://github.com/ultraq/thymeleaf-layout-dialect/issues/171)), I've taken the intermediate step of setting an `Automatic-Module-Name` value of `nz.net.ultraq.thymeleaf.layoutdialect` in the manifest file.
+As part of the work to convert the layout dialect into a full Java module ([#171](https://github.com/ultraq/thymeleaf-layout-dialect/issues/171)), I've taken the steps of setting an `Automatic-Module-Name` in the manifest file, and reorganizing packages to meet the standards set out by Java modules.

-In preparation for becoming a full Java module in the future, I've had to reorganize the package names so everything now lives under the `nz.net.ultraq.thymeleaf.layoutdialect` package.
-For example, if you imported `nz.net.ultraq.thymeleaf.LayoutDialect`, you'll now have to update that import to be `nz.net.ultraq.thymeleaf.layoutdialect.LayoutDialect`.
+This module now has the name of `nz.net.ultraq.thymeleaf.layoutdialect`, and the base package (previously `nz.net.ultraq.thymeleaf`) has been changed to match.

-As a consequence of this move, if you use Spring Boot and let it automatically include the layout dialect for you, you will now need to specify it yourself until Spring Boot is updated to support version 3 of the layout dialect.
-To do that, add the following to your application configuration class to register the layout dialect:
+As a consequence of this move, if you use Spring Boot to automatically configure the layout dialect, you will now need to specify it yourself until Spring Boot is updated to support version 3 of the layout dialect.
+To do that, add the following to any of your Spring Boot configuration classes:

 ```java
 @Bean